haruhisa-enomoto/haruhisa-enomoto.github.io/_pages/problems.md

 - Is there any extension-closed subcategory (closed under summands) $\mathcal{E}$ in the module category of an artin algebra such that $\mathcal{E}$ has enough projectives and there are **infinitely many indecomposable projective objects** in $\mathcal{E}$?

 - Let $\mathcal{E}$ be a functorially finite extension-closed subcategory of the module category of an artin algebra.
 Then it's known that $\mathcal{E}$ has both enough projectives and enough injectives.
-Are the numbers of indecompoasble projectives and injectives finite in this case?
+Are the numbers of indecomposable projectives and injectives finite in this case?
 And do the numbers coincide?

 - Are there any classes of subcategories which we can classify?